$C^1$-triangulations of semialgebraic sets: Introduction

-Let $k$ be an integer.
-A {\it semialgebraic $C^k$ map} $X\to Y$ is the restriction of a semialgebraic map of class $C^k$ from some semialgebraic open neighborhood of $X$ in $\R^m$ to $\R^n$; in fact, we can extend it to $\R^m\to \R^n$ by multiplying a semialgebraic $C^k$ function $\phi$ on $\R^m$ such that $\phi=1$ on $X$ and $\phi=0$ outside of a smaller closed neighborhood (cf. \cite{S}).
-In the present paper, a {\it semialgebraic triangulation} of a locally closed semialgebraic set $X$ means the pair of a locally finite simplicial complex $K$ and a semialgebraic homeomorphism $f:|K|\to X$, where $|K|$ is the polyhedron in some Euclidean space as the geometric realization of $K$.
-As well-known, such a semialgebraic triangulation always exists (see Theorem \ref{triangulation} below).
-It is actually possible to take $(K, f)$ so that $f(\Int(\sigma))$ is a $C^k$ manifold and $f|_{{ \Int}(\sigma)}$ is a $C^k$ diffeomorphism for each $\sigma \in K$ (where $\Int (\sigma)$ is the interior of $\sigma$ and $k\ge 1$), however we here do not require any regularity of $C^0$ manifolds $f(\Int(\sigma))$ in our definition of semialgebraic triangulation.
+In the present paper, a {\it semialgebraic triangulation} of a locally closed semialgebraic set $X$ means the pair of a locally finite simplicial complex $K$ and a semialgebraic homeomorphism $f:|K|\to X$, where $|K|$ is the polyhedron in some Euclidean space $\R^\ell$ obtained as the geometric realization of $K$.
+It is well known that such a semialgebraic triangulation always exists (see Theorem \ref{triangulation} below); moreover, it is possible to take $(K, f)$ so that $f|_{{ \Int}(\sigma)}$ is a $C^k$ diffeomorphism for each $\sigma \in K$, where $\Int (\sigma)$ denotes the interior of $\sigma$ and $k\ge 1$.
+However we here do not require any regularity of $C^0$ manifolds $f(\Int(\sigma))$ in our definition of semialgebraic triangulation.
 Instead, we are concerned with the differentiability (the regularity) of $f(\sigma)$ along the boundary $\rd \sigma$.
 Our main theorem is the following:

 \begin{thm} For a locally closed semialgebraic set $X$, there exists a semialgebraic triangulation $(K, f)$ so that the map $f:|K|\to X$ is of class $C^1$. \end{thm}